Jackson Hole Community School

 1) Discuss a major theme or symbol that you see throughout the novel (or novel and film).
 What is the significance of the symbol?
 How does the author develop the theme to make a larger point?

 2) Evaluate the tone and bias of the author’s voice.
 What lens are you seeing the story through?
 How is the narration shaped in order for the author to convey/emphasize a point?

 3) Analyze the agenda and message of the author.
 What is it that the author wants the reader to walk away with?
 Why might the author have decided to tell the story that he/she did?

 4) Create a critical response with a focus of your own choosing.

-Suggested Reading—These lists include works that the English and History departments at JHCS recommend as worthwhile reads for our students at each grade level.
+Suggested Reading—These lists include works that the academic departments at JHCS recommend as worthwhile reads for our students at each grade level.
 (Disclaimer: A few of the suggested texts feature language and detail that might be uncomfortable for some readers.
 Students should feel free to research the nature of the story before reading it).

 The Pearl –John Steinbeck

 Endurance --Alfred Lansing

 A Raisin in the Sun—Lorraine Hansberry